-Signalling Theory
+Signaling Theory

-Signaling theory is broadly related to the information availability.
-In this case, financial statements can be used by the investors to make decisionss.
-Using signal theory, information can be in the forms of such as return on assets (ROA) or the rate of return to assets or also how much profit is derived from the assets used.
-Thus if ROA is high, it will be a good signal for investors, as explained by Jogiyanto (2014) stating that the information published as an announcement will give a signal to investors in making investment decisions.
+Signaling theory is broadly related to the available information.
+In this theory, a financial statement can be used by the investors to make decisions.
+Using signal theory, we can use the information such as return on assets (ROA) or the rate of return to assets or also how much profit the company derives from their assets.
+Therefore, if ROA is high, it will be a good signal for investors, as explained by Jogiyanto (2014).
+It indicates that the information published as an announcement will give a signal to investors when making investment decisions.

-According to Scott (2012), this signaling theory is a theory stating that there is encouragement owned by company managers who have good information about the company.
-Thus, they will be motivated to convey information about the company to their prospective investors that have the aim to increase the company's value through this signal theory in the company's financial statements.
-The reason for using this signal theory is that it can motivate the banks' managers to achieve their goals in order to increase their banks' profitability and finances.
+According to Scott (2012), this signaling theory is a theory stating that there is encouragement owned by company managers who have good information about their company.
+Thus, they have high motivation to convey information about the company to their prospective investors that have the aim to increase the company's value through this signal theory.
+This is also for the company's financial statements.
+The reason the researcher used this signal theory is that it can motivate the banks' managers to achieve their goals to increase their banks' profitability and finances.